 Daily Crime Log

-The Office of the Dean of Student Services maintains a daily crime log of all criminal activity reported on campus and in the immediate vicinity of campus.
+The Office of the Director of Business and Support Services maintains a daily crime log of all reported criminal activity on campus.
 This log can be viewed at any time during business hours (8:00 AM – 5:00 PM, Monday – Friday) when the campus is open.